Bira/octopus-carnival/_drafts/wir-neverwinter-other-factions-3.md

 for magical ability" and sacrificed if they turn out to lack it.
 So we're back on icky old-school drow territory here.

-The newest arrival to Gauntlgrym is a Xorlarrin expedition, and they're very specific after the sleeping primordial, with the eventual goal of getting control of it and using it to turn Gauntlgrym into a drow capital to rival Menzonberranzan.
+The newest arrival to Gauntlgrym is a Xorlarrin expedition.
+They're after the sleeping primordial, wanting to control it and use it to turn Gauntlgrym into a drow capital to rival Menzonberranzan.
 Their encounter table is all drow and unlike most others it goes up to level 14.
 We also get stats for a Drow Spellspinner, a Level 8 Artillery mage that uses lightning-based spells.

 These drow feel like an optional addition, and work best if you have a Bregan D'Aerthe spy in your party.
-If that's the case, they work well to tie that PC more strongly to the campaign's plot, since the Bregan would want to prevent a Drow house from gaining control of a primordial.
+If that's the case, they work well to tie that PC more strongly to the campaign's "endgame", since the Bregan would want to prevent a Drow house from gaining control of a primordial.
 For added drama, the Xorlarrin could have been the ones responsible for destroying the PC's own house, or that of one of their friends.
 They've sent their own spies to the surface, so that can provide the party with an initial lead to follow.

 ## The Fires Below